Bullying, Suspensions and a Broken System: The Jackson Family’s Story

 Coping With Bullying

-15-year-old twins Aliyah and Brianna were frequently teased, tormented and bullied.
-The sisters did their best to cope.
-However, school administrators did little to protect the girls or minimize the conflict, leading them to be suspended repeatedly and sent home with no solution in sight.
+15-year-old Aaliyah was frequently teased, tormented and bullied.
+She did her best to cope.
+However, school administrators did little to protect her or minimize the conflict, leading her to be suspended repeatedly and sent home with no solution in sight.

 “Ms. Jackson stays in close contact with the school and works every day to make sure her kids are safe and receiving the best education services possible,” CLC attorney Evan Cass shares.
 “However, on more than one occasion the school simply refused to help her, and that’s where we come in.”